Greece Moments Greece Moments

 Deal of the day

-The view from the tavern terrace to the fjord-like bay is immensely calming.
-Surprisingly, one is rarely alone, because there are others who are looking for the simple and original.
-Sailors appreciate the wind-protected natural harbour of Vathy anyway and usually anchor here to stop at Maria’s place.
+The view from the taverna terrace over the fjord-like bay is immensely calming.
+Surprisingly, you are rarely alone, as there are others who seek out the simple and unspoilt.
+Sailors especially appreciate the wind-protected natural harbour of Vathy and often anchor here to stop by Maria’s place.

 Astypalea Ausflug nach Vathy Bucht